rc-bellergy/R3F-samples/README.md

 05 Handle Hover and Click events

 ![](public/images/previews/06.jpg)\
-06 gltf to jsx / modify gltf / embed HTML to component
+06 gltf to jsx / modify gltf / embed HTML to component / Using Suspense and Laoding animation